Pandora's box: Difficulties of interpretation

 In Hesiodic scholarship, the interpretive crux has endured: Is the hope imprisoned within a jar full of evils to be considered a benefit for humanity, or a further curse?
 A number of mythology textbooks echo the sentiments of M. L. West: "[Hope's retention in the jar] is comforting, and we are to be thankful for this antidote to our present ills."
 Some scholars such as Mark Griffith, however, take the opposite view: "[Hope] seems to be a blessing withheld from men so that their life should be the more dreary and depressing."
 The interpretation hangs on two related questions: First, how is elpis to be rendered, the Greek word usually translated as "hope"?
-Second, does the jar preserve elpis for men, or keep it away from men?
+Second, does the jar preserve elpis for people, or keep it away from them?

-As with most ancient Greek words, elpis can be translated a number of ways.
-A number of scholars prefer the neutral translation of "expectation."
-Classical authors use the word elpis to mean "expectation of bad," as well as "expectation of good."
+As with most ancient Greek words, elpis can be translated in a number of ways.
+A number of scholars prefer the neutral translation of "expectation".
+Classical authors use the word elpis to mean "expectation of bad", as well as "expectation of good".
 Statistical analysis demonstrates that the latter sense appears five times more than the former in all of extant ancient Greek literature.
 Others hold the minority view that elpis should be rendered "expectation of evil" (vel sim).

 The answer to the first question largely depends on the answer to the second one: should the jar be interpreted as a prison, or a pantry?
 The jar certainly serves as a prison for the evils that Pandora released – they only affect humanity once outside the jar.
 Some have argued that logic dictates, therefore, that the jar acts as a prison for elpis as well, withholding it from the human race.
 If elpis means expectant hope, then the myth's tone is pessimistic: All the evils in the world were scattered from Pandora's jar, while the one potentially mitigating force, hope, remains locked securely inside.
 A less pessimistic interpretation understands the myth to say: countless evils fled Pandora's jar and plague human existence; the hope that humanity might be able to master these evils remains imprisoned inside the jar.
 Life is not hopeless, but human beings are hopelessly human.